-When a team has scored four (4) goals more than the opposing team that team is required to remove a player from the field prior to the restart of play.
+- Coaches are encouraged to shake hands before the game.
+Players will shake hands with the opponents after the game. - When a team has scored four (4) goals more than the opposing team that team is required to remove a player from the field prior to the restart of play.
 Once the margin is reduced to less than four the player may be substituted back in at the next stoppage.
 If a team has scored five (5) goals more than the opposing team that team will remove an additional player from the field prior to the restart of play.
 Once the margin is reduced to less than five the player may be substituted back in at the next stoppage.
-This rule will be applied as the margin increases for up to a maximum of three (3) players removed.
-In other words if the winning margin is four goals then the game will be 9 v 8, five goals = 9 v 7, six goals = 9 v 6.
-Coaches are encouraged to employ other strategies to prevent a large goal differential such as moving key scorers back, requiring players to complete a certain number of passes prior to scoring, instructing players to shoot from outside of the 18 yard line, moving weaker players up front, etc.
+This rule will be applied as the margin increases for up to a maximum of two (2) players removed.
+In other words if the winning margin is four goals then the game will be 8 v 7, five goals = 8 v 6.
+Coaches are encouraged to employ other strategies to prevent a large goal differential such as moving key scorers back, requiring players to complete a certain number of passes prior to scoring, instructing players to shoot from outside of the penalty area lines, moving weaker players up front, etc.